On the limiting distribution of sums of random multiplicative functions: Introduction

 For instance, even moments of $|\sum_{n\le x} \alpha(n)|$ were studied by Heap--Lindqvist \cite{HL}, Harper--Nikeghbali--Radziwi\l\l\ \cite{HNR} and in unpublished work of Granville--Soundararajan using complex analytic methods (see \cite{ACZ} for the fourth moment and \cite{Hofmann} for even moments in the function field setting), thanks to the useful orthogonality relation $\EE[ \alpha(n)\overline{\alpha(m)}]=\delta_{n,m}$.
 On the other hand, a tantalising conjecture in the area, due to Helson, was that the absolute first moment is vanishingly small compared to the standard deviation:

 After earlier attempts \cite{BS,Weber}, Helson's conjecture was finally resolved by Harper's landmark work \cite{Har2020}, using ideas from Gaussian multiplicative chaos (GMC) and in particular of Berestycki's work \cite{Ber2017}.
 Harper also established lower and upper bounds on (not necessarily integer) `high' moments \cite{HarperHigh}, which were also not understood until then.
-See Harper's excellent review of these works \cite{harper2024moments}.
+See Harper's excellent short review of these works \cite{harper2024moments}.

 Harper first introduced the martingale perspective to the investigation of distributional convergence in \cite{Harper2013}, which studied the sum of $\alpha$ restricted to the sparse set of integers with prescribed number of prime factors.
-Since then many activities were centred around establishing distributional results for $\sum_{n\le x}a_n\alpha(n)$ with deterministic weights $(a_n)_n$, see especially Klurman, Shkredov and Xu \cite{KSX} and Soundararajan and Xu \cite{SoundXu}.
-In all these works, the main ingredient was essentially a fourth moment computation, which was used to establish a Gaussian limit via an application of McLeish martingale central limit theorem.
-This is inadequate for $\sum_{n \le x} \alpha(n)$, however, as non-Gaussian limit distribution was anticipated.
+Since then many activities were centred around establishing distributional results for $\sum_{n\le x}a_n\alpha(n)$ with deterministic weights $(a_n)_n$, see especially Klurman, Shkredov and Xu \cite{KSX} and Soundararajan and Xu \cite{SoundXu}; the main ingredient in these works is McLeish martingale central limit theorem, which reduces the task of showing a Gaussian limit to a fourth moment computation (an earlier work of Chatterjee and Soundararajan \cite{CS2012} on partial sums on short intervals of length $o(x / \log x)$ also relied on fourth moment estimates, but its approach to distributional convergence was based on Stein's method).
+This is inadequate for the study of $\sum_{n \le x} \alpha(n)$, however, as non-Gaussian limit distribution was anticipated.